-Actually, there isn’t much advice to give about getting caught in fog that isn’t covered by common sense.
+Well, to tell the truth, there isn’t much advice to give about getting caught in fog that isn’t covered by common sense.
 If you see a fog bank forming ahead, and you have a chance to turn back to a safe anchorage, do so.
 It’s the seamanlike action to take.
-Unfortunately, you don’t always have that choice.
-You can run into a thick bank of fog at night without even seeing it.
-Been there, done that, didn’t like it.

 Fog is treacherous.
 Go slowly and listen very carefully.
-Your ears are your eyes in fog.
 If fog catches you out, try to get into shallow water and anchor there.
-Once again, oftentimes that’s easier said than done.
+Oftentimes that’s easier said than done, of course.

-If you’re under power, the fog signal (and the signal in any kind of restricted visibility, by the way, including rain or snow in daylight) is one long blast every two minutes or less.
+If you’re under power, the fog signal (and the signal in any kind of restricted visibility, by the way) is one long blast every two minutes or less.

 And one last tip – take along a horn that you can blow into.
 The fog horns that work off cans of compressed air don’t always work.
 I can vouch for that.
-I can also tell you that blowing the damn horn as loud as you can every two minutes is a pain in the you-know-what.
-You can’t go anywhere or do anything that lasts more than one minute, fifty-nine seconds.
+I can also tell you that blowing the damn horn as loud as you can every two minutes as you motor along cautiously is a pain in the you-know-what.
+You can’t go anywhere or do anything that lasts more than one minute and fifty-nine seconds.
 It puffs your cheeks out and raises your blood pressure.
 It makes you dizzy and produces black spots before your eyes.
 But it’s better than being run down at sea.
 So do it.

 He that bringeth himself into needless dangers dieth the devil’s martyr.